 Students must be admitted separately to McGeorge and to the school that will confer the Master's degree.
 Admittance to McGeorge does not guarantee admission by the other school.

 Students who want to pursue a joint degree should consult with the Assistant Dean for Student Affairs regarding their planned course of study.
-Please schedule an appointment with Jennifer Carr, Assistant Dean for Student Affairs, in the Office of Student Affairs at your earliest stages of planning.
+Please schedule an appointment with Interim Assistant Dean Rebekah Grodsky in the Office of Student Affairs at your earliest stages of planning.

 Transfer of Credit